kiotseaeton123/crawler-2.0/README.md

 - crawling wiki's Special:Random/Namespace to look for something interesting

-- note: crawler strictly abides to website crawling instructions, all forbidden links are filtered at Webpage creation
+- crawler abides to website crawling instructions, all forbidden links are filtered at Webpage creation

 ## Instructions
 1. crawlers written in different languages, so clone branch of interest